 The Oldsmobile driver is allegedly facing multiple charges, including failure to exercise due care, failure to maintain lane and driving on the wrong side of the roadway.
 Police report additional charges may be pending following their investigation.

 Our Legal Take

-The Murray Law Firm has extensive experience in protecting victims of distracted and negligent drivers and we offer our legal expertise, if needed.
-Anyone seeking further information or legal representation is encouraged to contact us at 706.494.2800.
+The Murray Law Firm has extensive experience in protecting victims of sleep deprived and impaired drivers and we offer our legal expertise, if needed.
+Anyone seeking further information or legal representation is encouraged to contact us at 912.385.9690.
 Consultations are free and confidential.